Pan (2015 film): Plot

 Newborn Peter is left on the steps of a London orphanage with a mysterious pan flute pendant by his mother Mary.
-Years later during World War II, upon learning that the abusive Mother Barnabas is hoarding food for herself, Peter and his best friend Nibs are caught trying to steal the food for the orphans.
+Years later during World War II, upon learning that the abusive Mother Barnabas is hoarding food and riches for herself, Peter and his best friend Nibs are caught trying to steal the food for the orphans.
 In the process, they find a letter written to Peter by his mother, declaring her love and assuring him they will meet again "in this world or another".

 Mother Barnabas summons pirates who kidnap Peter, Nibs and several other orphans.
 Nibs manages to escape, but Peter is taken aboard a flying pirate ship.
 Following an aerial battle with several Spitfires, the ship reaches Neverland, where the children are forced to mine for Pixum – crystallized Fairy Dust—for the pirate Blackbeard, who uses the substance to prevent himself from aging.

 Taken captive by Blackbeard's right-hand man Bishop, Peter meets another miner, James Hook.
 After insulting Blackbeard's men, Peter is forced to walk the plank over the deep mine, but survives by flying.
 Blackbeard tells Peter about the native tribe's prophecy of a flying boy who would lead an uprising to kill him, but Peter refuses to believe in "bedtime stories".

 Peter joins Hook and his accomplice, Sam "Smee" Smiegel in stealing a flying ship and escaping into the forest.
 Determined to find his mother, Peter refuses to leave Neverland.
 They are found by the native chief's daughter Tiger Lily and nearly executed, but Chief Great Little Panther notices Peter's pendant, which is said to belong to their people's greatest hero, the legendary Pan.

 Using the Memory Tree, Tiger Lily tells Peter that many years ago, when the natives and fairies united against the pirates, the Fairy Prince and Mary, the love of Blackbeard's life, fell in love.
 When Blackbeard discovered them, the Prince took human form and sacrificed himself to rescue Mary, as fairies can live as humans for only one day.
 Mary was forced to hide their son Peter in the other world and seek shelter in the Fairy Kingdom.
 As half-fairy, Peter has the ability to fly but is unable to do so because of his lack of faith.